English Schools Foundation: Examination results

-The ESF has received one of its best mean IB Diploma scores amongst its 969 students graduating in the class of 2021 in its history, at a 38.9 out of a possible 45.
+The ESF has received one of its best mean IB Diploma scores among its 969 students graduating in the class of 2021 in its history, at a 38.9 out of a possible 45.
 Sixty-four of these students received a perfect score of 45, which fewer than 0.01% of IB Diploma students receive.

 In May 2021, 1,000 students completed the IGCSE/GCSE programme.
 For exams using the A*-G system, 40% of students obtained A* and 96% obtained A*-C, and for exams using the 9–1 system, 50% of students obtained a grade 9 or 8, and 97% obtained grades from 9 to 4.
 This was the fifteenth consecutive year that more than half of students attained either an A or an A* grade.

 For Discovery College and Renaissance College which take the IB Middle Years programme, in 2020, the mean grade per subject was 5.7 points, higher than the worldwide average of 4.6 points.
 The mean number of total points per student was 52.2 points out of a maximum possible score of 63 points.